Glossary

 Metallic-looking polyester thread, known as Mylar, that has the appearance of either silver or gold.
 Mylar should not be, but often is, confused with bullion thread.

-The Institute of Heraldry (TIOH) Color Palette
+The Institute of Heraldry (TIOH) US Air Force Emblem Color Palette

 The Institute of Heraldry’s (TIOH) color palette is a selection of 40 standardized colors that are used when TIOH creates the renderings for the USAF’s official emblems.
 Every color in the TIOH’s color palette has a corresponding thread number which allows manufacturers to use the correct color when producing a patch based on an organization’s official emblem.
 The following table lists all the colors in TIOH palette: